LardoBoffin/BBC-BCPLStandAlone01/README.md

       Load BCPLS into drive 0
       Load BCPLSAG into drive 1 (we don't need BCPLT for this project) On drive 0 type "BCPL TESTRT RT NONAMES"
-      Swtich to drive 1 and "SAVE RT"
+      Switch to drive 1 and "SAVE RT"
       On drive 1 type "EX COMPILE RT HELLO"

 After this has finished running you end up with a file called HELLO that can be run outside of BCPL by typing *HELLO

+In terms of file sizes the initial RT (compiled file) is &90 (144) bytes long and after being converted to runtime is &F82 (3970) bytes long.
+This is therefore &EF2 (3826) bytes of interpreter and function code.
+While this is quite a jump in size it is impressive given that it includes the BCPL interpreter!
+Don't be expecting to do anything useful in MODE 0 on a non-expanded machine though...

-When run it should change to MODE 0, turn the text green and say hello.
-It then calls RUNPROG("**BASIC") to terminate and return control to basic but this could be anything.
+When run the HELLO program should change the screen to MODE 0, turn the text green and say hello.
+It then calls RUNPROG("**BASIC") to terminate and return control to BASIC.

 There are a whole raft of options and further settings but this is good enough for now for a very simple demo.